JAlcocerT/JAlcocerT/content/blog/dev-WEB-APPS.md

 {{< /details >}}

+Lately I have been using Streamlit on these projects:

 {{< cards >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/streamlit-is-cool/" title="Chat with Data" image="https://raw.githubusercontent.com/JAlcocerT/Streamlit-MultiChat/main/streamlit-multichat.png" subtitle="Other LangChain use cases" >}}
-  {{< card link="https://github.com/JAlcocerT/Data-Chat" title="Data Chat Repository" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source Code for DB Chat with Langchain" >}}
+  {{< card link="https://github.com/JAlcocerT/Streamlit-MultiChat" title="MultiChat Repository" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source Code on GH" >}}
 {{< /cards >}}

+I also used Streamlit for **AI related PoCs** like:

 {{< cards cols="1" >}}
+  {{< card link="https://github.com/JAlcocerT/Streamlit-MultiChat" title="The Aissistant!
+That all in one tool, that even has webmigration capabilities ↗ " >}}
   {{< card link="https://github.com/JAlcocerT/Streamlit-Aissistant" title="The Aissistant!
 That all in one tool, that even has webmigration capabilities ↗ " >}}
 {{< /cards >}}

+And potentially you can do audio in and audio out with streamlit too, as seen [here, with the Speech Rater](https://github.com/JAlcocerT/Streamlit-Speech)

 ##### PyGWalker x Streamlit

-While working on some PoCs where a quick demo of the data model is required, you can use **Pygwalker via jhub or with Streamlit**.
+While working on some PoCs where a quick demo of your [data models](https://jalcocert.github.io/JAlcocerT/data-basics-for-data-analytics/) will be required, you can use **Pygwalker via jhub or with Streamlit**.

 This can be helpful before full [AI/BI solutions](https://jalcocert.github.io/JAlcocerT/ai-bi-tools/) are getting build and get stakeholders expectations in line during early development phases.